chickchetwynd/portfolio/README.md

 | Uruguay     | 25                  | 9 | 400             | 13               |
 | Belgium     | 21                  | 10 | 355             | 18               |
 <br />
-Teams who have done well in the ranking of **total games won** tend to do well in the ranking of **total world cup wins** also.
-It ins't good news for all teams however: England are 2nd in the list of total wins but are only 6th in World Cup wins.
-Maybe this is an indication that England don't perform as well in high pressure tournaments, like the World up.
-Performance in a World Cup could be influenced by a number of things, but one key variable is the location the tournament is heald- especially if the tournament takes places in the teams home country.
-Let's look at this next!
+Teams who have done well in the ranking of _total games won_ tend to do well in the ranking of **total world cup wins** also.
+Some teams have underperformed in World Cup games though; Engalnd was 2nd in __total games__ but only 6th in _world cup games__.
+Maybe there is something else affecting their performance.

 <br />
 <br />

 # Home Advantage...

-To asses a teams performance at home vs. away, it's useful to create a metric.
-Let's create a metric for each team that measures whether they score more goals at home or away:
+Lets asses a teams performance at home vs. away.
+To do this lets create a metric called home_V_away_goals which is the difference in averge goals scored at home and average goals scored away.